ramp-eu/Central_Sensing_and_Perception/doc/docs/user/interfaces.md

 Start firos and write a subscriber for the topics as suggested in Section [Writing a simple listener explaining the maplistener package](api.md#writelis).
 You can find the firos config files in test/config_files/TP_HMI_computer.

-# HMI receiving topology and pose with covariance through firos
+# HMI receiving topology, map updates and pose with covariance through firos

-It should be the same as for TP.

-TODO: explain how map file needs to exist there and how map updates will be received, put here the entities from OCB.
+HMI should have map presented with the coordinate system in the lower left corner and implemented the way of presenting the map updates received through OCB.
+For receiving the topology from the Central SP, and map updates and pose with covariance here is how entities look in OCB:

+TODO entities are maybe too much text to put here...

 #Interconnection between machines